junaida-showkat/Azure-tasks/README.md

 # Azure-tasks

-This is just demo tasks for Azure-Devops.
+This is just demo tasks for Azure-Cloud.
 <br>
 DevOps
 <hr>